SierraSoftworks/blog/src/posts/2013-12-06-highlighters.md

 Something to also keep in mind is that client side libraries need to prioritize size and performance over anything else, failure to do so can easily result in massive penalties to a website which uses the libraries.
 GeSHi and Pygments on the other hand have no such restrictions, they should prioritize performance but since most sites will end up caching their output, it is not a massive concern.
-As such, server side highighters generally have far superior highlighting implementations than their client side cousins.
+As such, server side highlighters generally have far superior highlighting implementations than their client side cousins.

 [geshi]: http://qbnz.com/highlighter/
 [pygments]: http://pygments.org/